Zero Waste Toothpaste Brands: 13 Plastic-Free Products To Sink Your Teeth Into

-Just bite, wet your toothbrush, and brush the bacteria away.
+Just bite, wet your bamboo electric toothbrush, and brush the bacteria away in two minutes.

 While the original version does contain fluoride, they also have a fluoride free option.

-Unpaste’s goal is “to provide best possible dental care using the least amount of chemical ingredients possible, with no waste.”
+Unpaste’s goal is “to provide the best possible dental care using the least amount of chemical ingredients possible, with no waste”.